kabisa/maji/README.md

 ### Frameworks

-A Maji Mobile App comes with several frameworks built-in and configured to work together.
-It's these combinations of frameworks that makes a Maji Mobile App so easy to develop!
+A Maji Mobile app comes with several frameworks built-in and configured to work together.
+It's this combination of frameworks that makes a Maji Mobile app so easy to develop.

  * [Apache Cordova](https://cordova.apache.org) facilitates the translation from web technologies to mobile platforms.
  * [Preact.js](https://preactjs.com) our JavaScript View framework